 There is an expected number still missing.
 The number 56 should appear in the message since this number consistently appears at ancient sites.

 Since we have already mentioned Ra, we might recall that the Great Pyramid was constructed only 750 years after these tombs and it displays celestial measurements encoded into its structure.
-Knowth is a structure which is a large mass with two narrow halls that emit light.
+Knowth is a large earthen mass with two narrow halls that emit light into the structure.
 The pyramids are similarly designed.

 Perhaps you think this is too much knowledge for a stone age man to possess?
 The name of the place is Knowth which means “to know” which only adds to the curiosity of it all.
 So, for a Neolithic doodle this one packs a powerful mathematical message.
 This artist has written in a language we can understand and yet we still do not trust our eyes.